BM345/NagwaSchemas/describing_workflows.md

   - [Workflow XML](#workflow-xml)
   - [History XML](#history-xml)

+The full specification for Workflow XML can be viewed [here](workflow/workflow_xml_specification.md).

+The full specification for History XML can be viewed [here](history/000000000000.history.md).

 ## Principles of Design

 The diagram below shows a workflow that we might use for developing an explainer.